All Products

 ALTER SUBSCRIPTION your_subscription_name ENABLE;

-2. Use the CONFLICT keyword to import the data consumed by the source instance (which runs a lower version) to the destination instance.
-The following code provides an example.
+2. Use ON CONFLICT to import the data from the source instance (lower version) into the destination.
+The following example shows the pattern:

 CREATE TABLE my_tbl(id INT PRIMARY KEY, t TIMESTAMP, val TEXT);